ajaythink/Coding_Ninja_Coding_Qestions/A/Data type/README.md

 Print the size of the data type in bytes.
 Note:

 You do not need to print anything; it has already been taken care of.
-Just implement the given function
+Just implement the given function.

-.

 Sample Input 1: